-According to the American Anti-Vivisection Society, the numbers of nonhuman primates used in research has gradually increased in the last decade and significantly exceeds the numbers of nonhuman primates used when the USDA first began to record numbers of animals utilized in research.
-In 1973, the first year for which records were kept, 42,298 nonhuman primates were used, and in 2006, the latest year for which records are available, 62,315 were used.
-These figures do not take into account the nonhuman primates used for breeding.
-In addition, 47 percent of nonhuman primates, some 29,000 individuals, were subjected to painful and distressful experiments in 2006.
+According to the American Anti-Vivisection Society (AVVS), the numbers of nonhuman primates used in research has gradually increased in the last decade and significantly exceeds the numbers of nonhuman primates used when the U.S. Department of Agriculture (USDA) first began to record the numbers of research animals.
+In 1973, the first year for which records were kept, 42,298 nonhuman primates were used.
+By 2006, the numbers rose to more than 62,000.

-Primates are increasingly used in pharmaceutical and bioterrorism experiments, and researchers continue to promote the “development of a portfolio of non-human primate models for a variety of human diseases and conditions,” says the AVVS.
-For example, primates are used in experiments related to infectious disease (e.g., AIDS, malaria, TB, Lyme disease, Ebola), cardiovascular disease, diabetes, drug abuse, cross-species transplants, toxicology, vaccinations, age-related research, gene therapy, neurosciences and reproductive biology.
+Primates are increasingly used in pharmaceutical and bioterrorism experiments, and researchers continue to promote the “development of a portfolio of nonhuman primate models for a variety of human diseases and conditions,” says the AVVS.
+For example, primates are used in experiments related to infectious diseases such as COVID-19, AIDS, malaria, TB, Lyme disease, and Ebola, cardiovascular disease, diabetes, drug abuse, cross-species transplants, toxicology, vaccinations, age-related research, gene therapy, neurosciences and reproductive biology.

 Because primates have rich emotional and social lives, they suffer greatly when confined in laboratory settings and used in scientific procedures.

-AVVS points out that Cynomolgus macaques (Macaca fascicularis), also known as crab-eating macaques, make up the majority of non-human primates imported for research.
+AVVS points out that cynomolgus macaques, also known as crab-eating macaques, make up most nonhuman primates imported for research.
 Rhesus macaques (Macaca mulatta) are the second most imported primate species.
 Other highly-imported species include common marmosets, squirrel monkeys, olive baboons, vervet monkeys (also known as grivet or African green monkeys), and night monkeys (also known as owl monkeys).
-Unfortunately wild populations of primates all across the world are being devastated to supply the research community.
+Unfortunately, wild populations of primates across the world are being devastated to supply the research community.

-Barbara, 44, came to Primarily Primates in May of 2005.
-Her previous life was spent shuffled between research centers including LEMSIP, White Sands Research Center-Coulston Foundation, Litton Bionetics, Southwest Foundation for Research and Education and the Buckshire Corporation.
-When Barbara first arrived she was afraid of people and her surroundings.
-Eventually she came out of her shell and has settled nicely into her new life at the sanctuary.
-Now she shares a habitat with Bubba and is a quiet, curious and friendly chimpanzee that loves strawberries and to greet new people.
+Barbara came to PPI in May of 2005.
+Her previous life was spent shuffling between different research centers including LEMSIP and the Buckshire Corporation.
+When she first arrived, she was afraid of people and her surroundings, but eventually she came out of her shy shell and has settled into her new life very well.
+Her camaraderie with chimpanzees Shu Shu and Jason is heartwarming.
+She enjoys strawberries and greeting new people.
 She also likes to trade old enrichment items for shiny new objects.

-Bubba, 24, came to PPI in May of 2005.
+Bubba came to PPI in May of 2005.
 Previously he lived most of his life at the Buckshire Corporation.
-Although Bubba took time to adjust to living at the sanctuary, he’s now a thriving, friendly chimpanzee.
-In addition to being the most acrobatic chimpanzee at the sanctuary, he has expert spitting skills.
-He also absolutely loves shoes.
-When an enrichment involves shoes, his panhoots can be heard throughout the sanctuary.
-He loves bananas and peppermints.
+He is now a thriving, friendly chimpanzee.
+In addition to being one of the most acrobatic chimpanzees at the sanctuary, he absolutely loves shoes.
+When an enrichment involves shoes, his pan hoots can be heard throughout the sanctuary.
+He also loves bananas and peppermints.